ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 04 - AWS Cloud Overview

 - 05 - Important AWS Console UI Update

+- 06 - Tour of the Console & Services in AWS

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.